-Employees at travel agency will usually have a salary cap but those that own their own business, the sky’s the limit.
-You can’t put a price on visiting beautiful places, touring the newest properties, and the freedom and flexibility to work anywhere that goes with owning your own home based travel agency.
+Employees at a travel agency will usually have a salary cap, but for those who own their own business, the sky’s the limit.
+Plus, it’s hard to put a price on visiting beautiful places, touring the newest properties, and the freedom and flexibility to work anywhere that goes with owning your own home based travel agency.

 Editor’s Note on “How Much Do Travel Agents Make?
 A Travel Agent Salary”: This post was originally published May 4, 2012 and has been completely updated and revamped on February 3, 2016 to make sure we’re giving you up-to-date info.
 Enjoy!…

 18,542 agents and sign up for our monthly newsletter for more helpful articles and drop by our home based travel agent resources page.